Does hedging enhance firm value in good and bad times

 Subject MatterAccounting & Finance,Accounting/accountancy,Accounting methods/systems

-Does hedging enhance rm value
+Does hedging enhance firm value

 in good and bad times